buchf/corsiTask/README.md

 # corsiTask
 Corsi Task Application created with Unity

+How to run it on Android Tablet:
+  1. Go into corsiTask/corsi/AndroidBuild
+  2. Install the corsi.apk on the device

 How to get it on PC running :
   1. Using Unity Version 2020.3.17f1